Ji Young Lim

 The breakthrough came in 2015, when she won first prize in the Queen Elisabeth Violin Competition in Brussels.
 Her other distinctions include the bronze medal at the International Violin Competition of Indianapolis in 2014 and promotional prizes awarded by the Kumho Asiana Cultural Foundation and the Daewon Cultural Foundation.

 She has already given solo performances with the Orchestre Philharmonique Royal de Liège, the Brussels Philharmonic, the Taipei Symphony Orchestra, the Orchestre Philharmonique de Luxembourg and the Seoul Philharmonic Orchestra.
-In addition, plans are under way for her to work with the NHK Symphony Orchestra under David Zinman.
 She is also a guest at prestigious festivals such as the Hong Kong Arts Festival, the Copenhagen Summer Festival and the Menuhin Festival in Gstaad.

 In 2017 her debut CD with pianist Dong Hyek was released at the label Warner Classics, a recording of violin sonatas from Beethoven and Mozart.